GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## Domain Controllers:&nbsp;&nbsp;Add Agency UPN Suffix

-In order to trust PIV/CAC cards from another agency, you have to [add the UPN suffix](https://technet.microsoft.com/en-us/library/cc772007(v=ws.11).aspx){target="_blank"}_ of that agency to your agency's AD Domains and Trusts.
+In order to trust PIV/CAC credentials from another agency, you'll have to add that agency's [UPN suffix](https://technet.microsoft.com/en-us/library/cc772007(v=ws.11).aspx){target="_blank"}_ to your agency's AD Domains and Trusts.

-1. Open Active Directory Domains and Trusts.
-To open Active Directory Domains and Trusts, click Start, click Administrative Tools, and then click Active Directory Domains and Trusts.
+1. Click through _Start_ &gt; _Administrative Tools_ &gt; _Active Directory Domains and Trusts_.
-2. In the console tree, right-click AD Domains and Trusts and then click Properties.
+2. In the console tree, right-click _AD Domains and Trusts_ and then click _Properties_.
-3. On the UPN Suffixes tab, type an alternative UPN suffix for the forest, and then click Add.
+3. On the _UPN Suffixes_ tab, type an alternative UPN suffix for the forest, and then click _Add_.

 ## Trust Store:&nbsp;&nbsp;Import Agency-Specific PIV Issuer Certificates